redhat-developer/odo/website/docs/getting-started/quickstart.md

   ```shell
   odo url create --port 8080 --host=$(minikube ip).nip.io
   ```
 5. Deploy the application into the cluster.
-This first time deployment might take anywhere between 4-60minutes depending on your internet and cluster connection.
+This first time deployment downloads dependencies for the project and hence it might take anywhere between 4-60 minutes depending on your internet and cluster connection.
   ```shell
   odo push --show-log
   ```